-No market award bonus will be paid to individuals rated as 'inconsistent performers' or those who are performing below role expectations.
+No market award bonus will be paid to individuals rated as 'inconsistent performers' or those who are underperforming.

-In addition in 2021 and 2022 the Transformation Incentive Plan applies to a group of key roles who are critical to the successful execution of the Blueprint Two programme.
+In addition in 2022 and 2023 the Transformation Incentive Plan applies to a group of key roles who are critical to the successful execution of the Blueprint Two programme.